Return to top

 The rest of the dry ingredients for the vegan posole added to the instant pot

-Step 4: Secure lid of the instant pot.
-Press “pressure cook” and set timer to 15 minutes (you’ll be cooking at high pressure this whole time).
+Cook The Pozole: Secure lid of the Instant Pot.
+Press “pressure cook” and set the timer to 15 minutes (you’ll be cooking at high pressure this whole time).
 Natural release.
 Turn off your instant pot and open the lid.
 Give your pozole a good stir and let it sit uncovered for about 5 minutes.

 vegan posole on a ladle